 The existing watermain which the project proposes to connect to is located in Wolcott Ave which bounds the project site to the east.
 As previously discussed, based on available mapping subsequent discussions with the City of Beacon Water and Sewer Department the existing watermain is 12-inch diameter pipe.
-The project proposes three (3) 6" DIP service line connections to the existing 12" main in Wolcott Ave will be provided for each building.
-This service lines will be combined fire and domestic services for each of the residential buildings.
+The project proposes one (1) 8" DIP service connection to the proposed onsite hydrant with a 6" DIP service connection to Building #3.
+The service connections to Buildings #1 and #2 will consiste of two (2) 6" DIP service line connections to the existing 12" main in Wolcott Ave.
+The service lines will be combined fire and domestic services for each of the residential buildings.